How Universities and Hospitals Unite to Boost Local Economies

 This form of city-anchor collaboration has become known as the “Cleveland model” of economic development, and in recent years it’s taken hold in a number of cities.
 Many, like Baltimore, have long histories of disinvestment caused by the exit of manufacturing industries.
 With the help of the Democracy Collaborative, the anchors decided to direct a portion of their purchasing power to local businesses and to emphasize local hiring and relationships.
 But most of the existing establishments were small stores and bodegas, which couldn’t supply the huge contracts anchors needed.
 So the institutions also helped develop Evergreen Cooperatives, a family of new worker-owned cooperatives that support and are supported by local institutions.
 Evergreen Cooperative Laundry, for example, handles millions of pounds of laundry from local anchors each year, while Ohio Cooperative Solar employs local residents to improve anchors’ energy efficiency.
 Evergreen also runs an employer-assisted housing program that has helped 24 worker-owners buy homes.

-For Baltimore, that industry was steel.
+For Baltimore, steel was the industry.
 The postwar economy was fueled by activity at the nearby port, and Sparrow’s Point, the industrial complex that owned and operated Bethlehem Steel, was the largest single employer in the region with approximately 30,000 workers.

 As the market for steel slowed and production moved overseas, jobs disappeared and workers began to leave.
 Sparrow’s Point has changed hands five times and today employs just 2,000 people.
 Meanwhile, Baltimore’s population has sunk from a peak of about 900,000 to a little over 622,000 today.